hamonangann/hamonangann.github.io/about-en.markdown

 title: About
 permalink: /about/
 ---
 **B. Hamonangan:** I don't exactly remember at what age I started learning programming, but later, I attended both formal (Computer Science major) and informal (coding boot camp) education to dive deeper.
-Finally, after years of learning, I can talk to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) just like Harry Potter!
+Now I can talk to [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) just like Harry Potter!

 After freelancing for 2+ years coding in [Java](https://en.wikipedia.org/wiki/Java), I want to explore overseas and do more programming there.